Alec Baldwin sets "SNL" hosting record as Melissa McCarthy returns as Spicer

-"I would just like to announce I am calm now," McCarthy says before launching into an feat of physical comedy that matched her first appearance.
+"I would just like to announce I am calm now," McCarthy said before launching into a feat of physical comedy that matched her first appearance lampooning Spicer.

 "I've been told to cut back on the gum," McCarthy said in a nod to the actual Spicer's response to the "Ghostbusters" star's portrayal of him.

-McCarthy goes on to stuff an enormous stick of gum into her mouth, throw a podium through a Skype screen, attack a reporter with a leaf blower, and lift her leg way into the air to show off a pair of Ivanka Trump-brand heels during an infomercial to shill for the first daughter after Nordstrom declined to pick up her Fall line.
+McCarthy went on to stuff an enormous stick of gum into her mouth, attack a reporter with a leaf blower, and lift her leg high into the air to show off a pair of Ivanka Trump-brand heels during an infomercial to shill for the first daughter after Nordstrom declined to pick up her fall line.

 RELATED: A Look at Alec Baldwin's Epic 'SNL' Hosting Career